5B4AON/aprsrover/README.md

 - End-to-end integration scripts combining various modules.
 - Example scripts organized by feature and by sync/async usage, with clear separation of dummy and real hardware scenarios.
 - Synchronous and asynchronous DHT sensor reading and monitoring, including dummy/hardware backends for safe testing.
+- Synchronous and asynchronous compass heading reading and monitoring, including dummy/hardware backends for safe testing.

 Browse the `examples/` subfolders for focused demonstrations of each module and integration pattern.